- Map & Itinerary

 - Travel to Glasgow

 - Return travel from Llanberis to home.
-Following the completion of your trek, the minibus can take you to Bangor Railway Station which has good rail links to all parts of UK.
-We can also arrange a private coach transfer for the group to a set destination
+Following the completion of your trek, the minibus can take you to Bangor Railway Station which has good rail links to all parts of UK

 - Personal spending money